Velir/dbt-ga4/README.md

 ### Derived User Properties

 Derived user properties are different from "User Properties" in that they are derived from event parameters.
-This provides additional flexibility in allowing users to turn any event parameter into a user parameter.
+This provides additional flexibility in allowing users to turn any event parameter into a user property.

 Derived User Properties are included in the `dim_ga4__users` model and contain the latest event parameter value per user.